Database Overview

 it will attempt to create the database schema if it does not exist, and update it

 if necessary if it already exists.

-dataSource.url specifices the connection URL for the data source.
+dataSource.url specifies the connection URL for the data source.

 If necessary, you may have to specify other dataSource properties, such as username and password, depending on the type of database.
 See the sections below for your specific Database type.

-Rundeck includes a JDBC driver for Mysql, MariaDB, Postgres, MSsql and H2.
-If you are using another database or if you want to use an updated driver, copy the appropriate JDBC driver, such as "ojdbc14.jar" for Oracle into the server
+Rundeck includes a JDBC driver for Mysql, MariaDB, Postgres, MSSQL and H2.
+If you are using another database or if you want to use an updated driver, copy the appropriate JDBC driver (e.g.,"ojdbc14.jar" for Oracle,or "aws-mysql-jdbc.jar" for Amazon Aurora) into the server

 cp ojdbc14.jar $RDECK_BASE/server/lib